-Lois Whitman is a committed human rights activist and leader and is the founder and former director (1994–2012) of the Human Rights Watch Children's Rights Division.
-The division investigates and seeks to end human rights abuses of children, including the use of children as soldiers, the worst forms of child labor, torture of children, attacks on students, teachers, and schools, and also addresses issues involving juvenile justice and migrant children.
+Lois Whitman is the founder and former director (1994–2012) of the Human Rights Watch Children's Rights Division, which investigates and seeks to end human rights abuses against children, including the use of child soldiers, the worst forms of child labor, torture of children, attacks on students, teachers, and schools, and also addresses issues involving juvenile justice and migrant children.

-A lawyer and a social worker, Ms. Whitman received a Bachelor of Arts from Smith College, a Master’s degree in social work from Columbia University, and a law degree from Rutgers University.
+A lawyer and a social worker, Whitman holds a BA from Smith College, an MS in social work from Columbia University, and a JD from Rutgers University.
 She received the Smith College Medal in 2002 and the Dean's Medal from CUNY Law School in 2009.
-She is currently on the Board of the Center for Reproductive Rights and the Board of Visitors of the CUNY Law School.
+She is currently on the board of the Center for Reproductive Rights and the Board of Visitors of the CUNY Law School.